AdobeDocs/workfront-learn.en/help/best-practices/project-templates-bp.md

 As processes and teams change, project templates should be updated.
 Establish a regular cadence, such as quarterly, to check and see which templates aren't being actively used.
 You can deactivate these, so they're still in Workfront but won't appear on template selection lists.

+For instructions on how to deactivate a project template, see [Deactivate a project template](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/manage-work/create-and-manage-project-templates/deactivate-a-project-template.html).

 </br>
 </br>